Research Mentoring

 PHY 340/640

 The second in the two course sequence that presents formal electromagnetism.
 The course is an advanced junior-level presentation, and relies heavily on the calculus of fields together with many conceptual connections to quantum mechanics.
-The philosophy of the class holds little back in seeking to build physical models consistent with a modern understanding of electrodynamics.

 Electromagnetism